Parental Guidance (film): Plot

 Artie Decker, a sports commentator for the minor league Fresno Grizzlies, is fired due to his old-fashioned personality and lack of social media savvy.
-After telling his wife Diane the news, they get a phone call from their daughter Alice and son-in-law, Phil, asking them to babysit their three children Harper, Turner, and Barker while the couple leaves for an entrepreneur convention in Hilton Head, South Carolina.
+After telling his wife, Diane, the news, they get a call from their daughter, Alice, and son-in-law, Phil, asking them to come to Atlanta to babysit their three children, Harper, Turner, and Barker, while they attend an entrepreneur convention in Hilton Head, South Carolina.
 Problems arise as Artie and Diane's laidback personalities collide with Phil and Alice's helicopter parenting.
-After learning of the children's various problems, such as Harper's high achievement syndrome, Turner's stutter, and Barker's imaginary friend, Carl the Kangaroo, Artie and Diane try to bond with them.
+After learning of their grandchildren's various problems, such as Harper's "high achievement syndrome", Turner's stutter, and Barker's imaginary friend, Carl the Kangaroo, Artie and Diane try to bond with them.

+As soon as Artie and Diane arrive, everyone is happy to see them.
+They give gifts to the kids including water guns and bobble heads.
+Later that night, everyone goes to the fictional Chinese restaurant, Healthy Tiger for dinner.
+Barker calls Artie Fartie.
+Artie shows Barker the proper way to eat Chinese food which is to mix everything together.
+But all that does is anger Barker and make him call Artie evil Fartie which ends the night in chaos.
+The next morning, Alice and Phil leave for their trip.
 Alice returns home early when her boss gives her an assignment to redesign the website for the X Games.
-Artie uses this to his advantage and he arranges an interview for the role of sports commentator.
-In an attempt to win over his grandchildren, he breaks several of the rules Alice has set for them, such as forbidding them from eating sugary foods and watching horror movies.
+Artie uses this to his advantage and arranges an interview for the role of sports commentator.
+In an attempt to win over his grandchildren, he breaks several of the rules Alice has set for them, such as forbidding them from eating sugary food and watching horror movies.
 Alice is horrified, but after Diane tells her that she and Artie will never be good grandparents if she doesn't give them the chance to, she leaves to join Phil in Hilton Head.